-So far we've discussed "synchronous" AJAX requests - the client tells the server that an event has occur, and then rerenders part of the page based on the result.
+So far we've discussed AJAX requests which appear serial to the user - the client tells the server that an event has occur, and then rerenders part of the page based on the result.
 This approach is great when the AJAX request is lightweight (the methods called are simple e.g. calculating the sum of a column of numbers).
-But what if we need to do a complex computation?
+But what if we need to do a complex computation thats going to take a minute?

-For heavy computation we should use a truly asynchronous (poll based) approach - the client sends an AJAX request to the server, which causes action to be executed asynchronously on the server (so the the response to the client is immediate); the client then polls the server for updates.
-This is useful when you have a long-running action for which it is important that every action executes (you don't want some to be dropped as duplicates, or to timeout).
+For heavy computation we should use a poll based approach - the client sends an AJAX request to the server, which causes action to be executed asynchronously on the server (the response to the client is immediate) and the client then polls the server for updates.
+This is good approach when you have a long-running action for which it is important that every action executes (you don't want some to timeout).

+7.11.1.
 How should we design our conversational AJAX application?

-Well first, you need to decide whether you want to use the simpler "synchronous" request or whether you want to add using a poll-style approach.
+Well first, you need to decide whether you want to use the simpler "serial" request or whether you want to use a polling approach.

-If you go for a "synchronous" approach, then you need to make an estimate of how long your AJAX request will take to complete - is it much shorter than the concurrent request timeout?
-If not, you probably want to alter the concurrent request timeout for this method (as discussed above).
-Next you probably want a queue on the client side to prevent flooding the server with requests.
+If you go for a "serial" requests, then you need to estimate how long your request will take to complete - is it much shorter than the concurrent request timeout?
+If not, you probably want to alter the concurrent request timeout for this page (as discussed above).
+You probably want a queue on the client side to prevent flooding the server with requests.
 If the event occurs often (e.g. a keypress, onblur of input fields) and immediate update of the client is not a priority you should set a request delay on the client side.
 When working out your request delay, factor in that the event may also be queued on the server side.

 Finally, the client library may provide an option to abort unfinished duplicate requests in favor of the most recent.
-You need to be careful with this option as it can lead to flooding of the server with requests if the server is not able to abort the unfinished request.